newrelic/nr1-workshop/lab5/INSTRUCTIONS.md

     </StackItem>
 ```

-5. Save and go back to the browser window and reload the current page, you should see another table with all of the entities that match name you queried.
+5. Save and go back to the browser window and reload the current page, you should see another table with all of the entities that match the name you queried.
 You should be looking at a screen like the following:

 ![Entity By name Query](../screenshots/lab5_screen05.png)